Connect with us

 Matteo Chinazzi, CC BY-ND

 Many of these challenges are overcome by convening as a “hub.”
 Our modeling teams meet weekly to make sure we’re all on the same page about the scenarios we model.
-This way, any differences in what individual models are the result of things researchers truly do not know.
-Retaining this scientific disagreement is essential; the of the Scenario Modeling Hub ensemble arises because each modeling team takes a different approach.
+This way, any differences in what individual models project are the result of things researchers truly do not know.
+Retaining this scientific disagreement is essential; the success of the Scenario Modeling Hub ensemble arises because each modeling team takes a different approach.

 At our hub we work together to design our scenarios strategically and in close collaboration with public health officials.
 By projecting outcomes under specific scenarios, we can estimate the impact of particular interventions, like vaccination.